 In the background, the application retries automatically and succeeds in starting.

-$ kubectl describe pod blockbridge-demo
+kubectl describe pod blockbridge-iscsi-app

-Normal Scheduled 8s default-scheduler Successfully assigned blockbridge-demo to aks-nodepool1-56242131-0
+Normal Scheduled 8s default-scheduler Successfully assigned blockbridge-iscsi-app to aks-nodepool1-56242131-0

 Normal SuccessfulAttachVolume 8s attachdetach-controller AttachVolume.Attach succeeded for volume "pvc-5332e169-ec4f-11e8-8b89-46facf8570bb"